Personality-Guided Code Generation Using Large Language Models: Limitations

 \section{Limitations}

 As an empirical study, this paper has several limitations.
 First, the personality traits examined are limited to the MBTI framework.
 While MBTI is widely used, relying solely on it may not capture the full complexity of personality traits and their potential impact on LLM performance.
 Second, although we evaluated seven LLMs, including both general-purpose and code-task-specific models, the generalizability of our findings to other LLMs requires further investigation.
 Third, our study focuses on function-level code generation across four datasets, a common area in the literature.
 In future work, we plan to extend our evaluation to more complex code generation tasks to broaden the scope of our findings.
+Fourth, since we do not have ground-truth personality labels for each task, we evaluate the predictive accuracy of GPT-4o's generated personalities indirectly through their impact on code generation accuracy.
+Thus we cannot explicitly calculate the theoretical upper bound score of personality guided code generation.